 Scans, photocopies, and photographs of our collections may only be used for private study and research as a substitute for taking notes.
 They may not be used for publication, exhibition, or any other public purpose without the express written permission from a curator of the WVRHC or the Dean of WVU Libraries.

 None of our original materials are available for sale.
-We can provide high quality reproductions of almost anything in our collections, including microfilm, photographs and rare materials, and audiovisual materials.
+We can provide high quality reproductions of almost anything in our collections, including photographs, rare materials, and audiovisual materials.
 Please see Reproduction & Use Fees for associated charges.
 Forms may be submitted online or via mail.

 Request a reproduction by filling out the appropriate form:

 For reproductions of oversize materials, such as architectural drawings or maps, please contact Michael Ridderbusch at Michael.Ridderbusch@mail.wvu.edu or 304-293-0347.

 Most of our collection is only available for use in the West Virginia & Regional History Center.
 One exception includes microfilm reels for which we have a second duplicate copy.
 Additionally, many of our books here at the WVRHC have duplicate, circulating copies at West Virginia University's Downtown Campus Library and Evansdale Library.
 To request these books or duplicate microfilm, please ask your local public, college, or university library to submit a request to the WVU Libraries' Interlibrary Loan Office:

 Downtown Campus Library